COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 Programs offered through the California Department of Education are:

-There are four types of child care providers that are eligible to participate in our programs.
+Four types of childcare providers are eligible to participate in our programs.
 Providers must be willing to comply with Pathways LA rules and regulations and enter into a binding Service Agreement.
 Below are descriptions of the provider types available to program participants.

-• Licensed Child Care Centers: Child Care Centers are licensed and overseen by the California Community Care Licensing Board (CCL).
-Centers offer physical, social, developmental and educational activities for groups of children of different ages.
-State regulations specify staff size, educational requirements, and health and safety standards.
-All staff must be certified free of any serious criminal history.
-These centers may be operated by public or private agencies, including churches.
+- Licensed Child Care Centers: Child Care Centers are licensed and overseen by the California Community Care Licensing Board (CCL).
+Centers offer physical, social, developmental, and educational activities for groups of children of different ages.
+State regulations specify staff size, academic requirements, and health and safety standards.
+All staff must be certified and free of any serious criminal history.
+Public or private agencies, including churches, may operate these centers.

-• Licensed Family Child Care Homes: Family Child Care Homes (FCCH) are licensed and overseen by the CCL.
+- Licensed Family Child Care Homes: Family Child Care Homes (FCCH) are licensed and overseen by the CCL.
 They are operated in private homes and are subject to inspection.
 There are two license types in this provider category: Small and Large.
 Small FCCH may care for up to eight children.
-Large FCCH are required to employ a full-time assistant and may care for up to 14 children.
-State regulations specify health and safety standards for both the provider and the provider’s home.
-The provider and all persons age 18 and older in the home must be certified free of any serious criminal history.
+Large FCCHs are required to employ a full-time assistant and may care for up to 14 children.
+State regulations specify health and safety standards for the provider and the provider’s home.
+The provider and all persons aged 18 and older in the home must be certified as free of any serious criminal history.

-• Family, Friends & Neighbors (License-Exempt Child Care): License-exempt providers are providers without a license from the CCL.
-These providers may be adult relatives, friends, neighbors or babysitters who, in their own home, care for the children of only one family.
+- Family, Friends & Neighbors (License-Exempt Child Care): License-exempt providers are providers without a license from the CCL.
+These providers may be adult relatives, friends, neighbors, or babysitters who, in their own homes, care for the children of only one family.
 There are no state health and safety regulations for this type of provider.
 There are two types of licensed-exempt care: License-Exempt Relative and Licensed-Exempt Non-Relative, each with specific requirements.

 A Notice of Action indicating the approved child care hours will be sent to you and your child care provider upon the initial enrollment.
-It is important that you read the “comments” on the notice for the exact approved child care hours.
-If you use hours that are outside the approved hours, Pathways LA does not assume responsibility for reimbursement of those hours.
+It is important that you read the “comments” on the notice for the exact approved childcare hours.
+If you use hours outside the approved hours, Pathways LA does not assume responsibility for reimbursement of those hours.

 What is the difference between a Set Schedule and a Variable Schedule?

-• Set Schedule: A Set Schedule is a fixed work schedule where the days and hours remain constant.
-For example, a parent who works Monday through Friday from 8am to 5pm works a Set Schedule.
-When a family is approved on a Set Schedule, the provider can designate a spot for a child with confidence.
-A Set Schedule makes the provider eligible for reimbursement when the child is absent and when the facility observes its approved non-service days.
+- Set Schedule: A Set Schedule is a fixed work schedule with constant days and hours.
+For example, a parent who works Monday through Friday from 8 am to 5 pm works a Set Schedule.
+When a family is approved on a Set Schedule, the provider can confidently designate a spot for a child.
+A Set Schedule makes the provider eligible for reimbursement when the child is absent, and the facility observes its approved non-service days.

 Child care services for Variable Schedules will be reimbursed based on actual hours of care as reflected on the attendance record submitted by the provider.
 Families on Variable Schedules are not eligible for reimbursement on days care does not take place, including established provider holidays.